liorwohl/angular-simpler-pagination/README.md

 &lt;/ul>
 &lt;paginator for-id="'xxx'">&lt;/paginator>

+'xxx' is the paginator ID, needed for when you have more then one paginator in the same page
+10 is the items per page

 # Basic CSS
 You need to style the paginator, after using a reset to remove default browser styling from UL LI tags, use something like:
 .pagination li {
   display: inline-block;
   padding: 5px 0;